gradienthealth/pydicom-3/doc/tutorials/filesets.rst

 This tutorial is about DICOM File-sets and covers:

 * An introduction to DICOM File-sets and the DICOMDIR file
-* Loading a File-set using the :class:`~pydicom.fileset.FileSet` class and accessing its managed SOP instances
+* Loading a File-set using the :class:`~pydicom3.fileset.FileSet` class and accessing its managed SOP instances
 * Creating a new File-set and modifying existing ones